 3. Don’t check email so often

 Worried about missing a specific email?
-You can set up an “Rule” which will override this setting.
-For example you could choose to have any emails from your manager to play a selected sound or display in the new alert folder.
+You can set up a “Rule” that will override this setting.
+For example, you could choose to have any emails from your manager to play a selected sound.

-If you still find you’re getting distracted by the thought of new email then try setting aside specific periods of each day to check your inbox.
-You could check once in the morning when you first arrive at the office, once around lunchtime and then once again in the afternoon.
-If three checks per day doesn’t work for you then try once per hour, 45 minutes of focused work and 15 minutes of email management.
-Chances are you’ll find it easier to focus with regular, allotted breaks.
+If you’re getting distracted by the thought of new emails then try setting aside specific periods to check your inbox.
+You could check once when you first arrive at the office, once around lunchtime and once in the afternoon.

 4. Try to get to inbox zero every day